code-dot-org/redactable-markdown/README.md

 For example, to add redaction to the `mention` plugin in the remark-parse example, we make the following changes.

-First, isolate the logic that extracts meningful data from the parsed token from the logic that builds a node from that extracted data:
+First, isolate the logic that extracts meaningful data from the parsed token from the logic that builds a node from that extracted data:

 ```diff
 diff --git a/mention.js b/mention.js